 Planning for family and friends to come over and help will make life with newborn twins less overwhelming.

-Posting a list on the fridge of little tasks that family may tackle when they come over will relieve some of the workload off new, exhausted, sleep-deprived parents!
+Posting a list on the fridge of little tasks that family may tackle when they come over will take some of the workload off of the new, exhausted, sleep-deprived parents!

-If find you are not close to family and friends that are able to help, getting outside help (such as a postpartum doula) who can come over a few days to help out in the mornings or afternoons to relieve mom for a bit may be beneficial.
-This will help immensely with feeling overwhelmed that you may not get to all the chores around the house plus tend to babies round the clock.
+If you are not close to family and friends who can help, getting outside help (such as a postpartum doula) who can come over a few days to help out in the mornings or afternoons to relieve mom for a bit may be beneficial.
+This will help immensely with feeling overwhelmed that you may not get to all the chores around the house, plus tend to babies round the clock.
 This may only need to be for a bit in the beginning stages until you get your bearings.

-Although at the beginning this may be easier said than done, building those attachments early on can be so beneficial for Mom as well as for each baby.
-Planning for a little one-on-one with each baby doesn’t have to be long stretches of time.
+Although this may be easier said than done initially, building those attachments early on can be beneficial for Mom and each baby.
+Planning for a bit of one-on-one with each baby doesn’t have to be long stretches of time.
 It may be a feeding, a cuddle moment, or a babywearing session.
-For years to come they will feel like a unit instead of like two individual little beings.
-It will become apparent that time with each one will build an incredible bond for each baby with each parent.
+For years to come, they will feel like a unit instead of like two individual little beings.
+It will become apparent that spending time with each one will build an incredible bond for each baby with each parent.

 Fellow Twin Moms

-Making twin mom friends may sound so far-fetched with newborn twins in tow, that you may think “I will never leave the house to make friends,” but this can be done in baby steps.
+Making twin mom friends may sound so far-fetched with newborn twins in tow that you may think, “I will never leave the house to make friends,” but you can do this in baby steps.

-Early on you may start doing this through Facebook support groups in your city, as well as national groups where you will find amazing support through the comfort of your phone.
+Early on, you may start doing this through Facebook support groups in your city and national groups, where you will find amazing support from the comfort of your phone.
 Knowing someone is going through the same thing as you will feel reassuring.
 Once your babies get a bit older, seek out the Twins Club in your area and meet fellow Twin Moms.
 All it takes is one connection with another Twin Mom to share on your journey.